shakacode/react_on_rails/README.md

 * [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for "React on Rails".
 [Click here](http://www.shakacode.com/work/index.html) for more information.
 * Be sure to read our article [The React on Rails Doctrine](https://medium.com/@railsonmaui/the-react-on-rails-doctrine-3c59a778c724) and see [slides on React on Rails](http://www.slideshare.net/justingordon/react-on-rails-v4032).
 * [React Webpack Rails Tutorial Code](https://github.com/shakacode/react-webpack-rails-tutorial) along with the live example at [www.reactrails.com](http://www.reactrails.com).
-* [Projects](PROJECTS.md) using and [KUDOS](./KUDOS.md) for React on Rails.
+* See [Projects](PROJECTS.md) using and [KUDOS](./KUDOS.md) for React on Rails.
 Please submit yours!
 * On Twitter, follow [@railsonmaui](https://twitter.com/railsonmaui) and [@shakacode](https://twitter.com/shakacode) for updates on releases.

 # React on Rails

 **Project Objective**: To provide an opinionated and optimal framework for integrating **Ruby on Rails** with modern JavaScript tooling and libraries, including [**Webpack**](http://webpack.github.io/), [**Babel**](https://babeljs.io/), [**React**](https://facebook.github.io/react/), [**Redux**](https://github.com/reactjs/redux), [**React-Router**](https://github.com/reactjs/react-router).
 This differs significantly from typical Rails.
 When considering what goes into **react_on_rails**, we ask ourselves, is the functionality related to the intersection of using Rails and with modern JavaScript?
 If so, then the functionality belongs right here.
 In other cases, we're releasing separate npm packages or Ruby gems.
 If you are interested in implementing React using traditional Rails architecture, see [react-rails](https://github.com/reactjs/react-rails).

 React on Rails integrates Facebook's [React](https://github.com/facebook/react) front-end framework with Rails.
 React v0.14.x and greate is supported, with server rendering.
-[Redux](https://github.com/reactjs/redux) and [React-Router](https://github.com/reactjs/react-redux) are supported as well, also with server rendering.
+[Redux](https://github.com/reactjs/redux) and [React-Router](https://github.com/reactjs/react-redux) are supported as well, also with server rendering, using either **execJS** or a [Node.js server](https://github.com/shakacode/react_on_rails/blob/master/docs%2Fadditional-reading%2Fnode-server-rendering.md).
 See the Rails on Maui [blog post](http://www.railsonmaui.com/blog/2014/10/03/integrating-webpack-and-the-es6-transpiler-into-an-existing-rails-project/) that started it all!

 ## Including your React Component in your Rails Views
 Please see [Getting Started](#getting-started) for how to set up your Rails project for React on Rails to understand how `react_on_rails` can see your ReactComponents.